Isle of Wight Guru

 Mottistone Manor, towards the Isle of Wight's south west coast, dates from around the 15th and 16th century but has been tinkered with and remodelled more recently.
 The house itself is generally closed to the public but the gardens are a National Trust site (click here for membership details to get in for free).
 Be warned though, you will leave feeling that your own garden is a complete mess compared to this one.

-It has a child-friendly game where you search for flowerpot men throughout the grounds as well as a den building area.
+It has child-friendly activities as well as a den building area.

 It's also where Benedict Cumberbatch and Sophie Hunter had their wedding reception in 2015 (a useful fact to impress younger members of your party).